LakshmiRadhakrishnan09/AWS-Security-Specialist/Questions.md

 ```
 39. If u want to capture packet content
 ```
-VPC traffic mirroring for EC2 instances, Third-party AMIs in the marketplace approved for packet capture
+VPC traffic MIRRORing for EC2 instances, Third-party AMIs in the marketplace approved for packet capture
 ```
 40. How can I be notified when an AWS resource is non-compliant using AWS Config?
 How can I receive custom email notifications when a resource is created in my AWS account using AWS Config service?How can I receive custom email notifications when a resource is deleted in my AWS account using AWS Config service?